 Southern Oregon University (SOU) Procurement and Contracting Policy summarizes the standards and procedures applicable to the purchase of services and supplies.
 This policy supersedes the February 2012 policy.
 As a public agency, SOU adheres to strict laws, rules, and ethical practices when purchasing goods and services.
 SOU employees do not accept personal gifts from suppliers nor conduct purchasing transactions for personal benefit.
 It is a goal of SOU to obtain maximum value for each dollar spent.
 Purchases made by the University range from office supplies, equipment, maintenance contracts, hardware, software, chemicals, vehicles, to medical supplies.
 Of the goods and services purchased each fiscal year, more than 50 percent are purchased from local vendors.

 The intention of these pages is to provide information that will assist you as you pursue developing business opportunities with Southern Oregon University.
-Please contact us for additional information or clarification.
-E-mail the Service Center's Purchasing and Contracting Specialist or call (541) 552-7095.
+Please contact the Service Center for additional information or clarification, or call the Purchasing & Contracting Specialist at (541) 552-6700.

-How Purchases Are Made The Service Center at Southern Oregon University assists departments with purchasing options.
+The Service Center at Southern Oregon University assists departments with purchasing options.
 Although the Service Center may help departments with purchasing, purchases less than $25,000 may be made at the department level.
 Some departments have higher delegated authority, specialized commodities, or special purchasing procedures as indicated below.
 Formal bid lists are not maintained; however, catalogs and other vendor literature can be sent to appropriate departments or to the Service Center.
-Please call Purchasing and Contracting Specialist, at 541-552-7095, or e-mail Service Center's Purchasing and Contracting.
+Please call Purchasing and Contracting Specialist, at 541-552-6700, or go to the Service Center's Purchasing and Contracting website for contact information.

 The bookstore purchases items for resale to faculty, staff and students.
 Buyers for the bookstore work with vendors approved by Barnes and Noble College Division.